To be a successful graphic designer, a standout portfolio is essential.

-“When you’re hiring, you’re not just hiring a set of hands, you’re hiring a brain, you’re hiring somebody with lived experience, everything they’re bringing with them,” Johnson said.
+“When you’re hiring, you’re not just hiring a set of hands, you’re hiring a brain, you’re hiring somebody with lived experience, everything they’re bringing with them,” Michael Johnson, executive director of design and experience at agency Happy Cog, said.
 “And however that comes through, that’s something that I’m definitely looking for.”

 A web portfolio is a good place to house a gallery of case studies that showcase the breadth of your work.
 Whether this is scratch-created or produced from a template, the important thing is that the layout matches the designer’s personality.